MujyKun/kinoko_client/README.md

 ### Manually Inject DLL (After Building DLL)

-It seems this project already has auto-injection when launching Kinoko.exe, but it wasn't working for me (a contributor), so I manually injected into the client.
+This project already has auto-injection when launching Kinoko.exe, but it wasn't working for me (a contributor), but manually injecting the DLL into the client is an option.

 This is something that's not really mentioned in many places.
-So I'll put it here for any first-timers or for others also having issues.
+So I'll put it here for any first-timers or for anyone having issues.
 1. Download CFF Explorer.
 2. Open the CFF Explorer App -> File -> Open -> ijl15.dll
 3. Click Import Adder -> Add -> Kinoko.dll